SQORE PRIVACY AND COOKIES POLICY

 At Sqore (“Sqore”, “we”, “us”), we process personal data about our customers and visitors on our websites (“you”).
 We make efforts to handle your personal data with care, keep it secure and comply with data protection laws.

-Quore.com (“Website”) is a part of Sqore, engaged in lead generation online and content publishing regarding financial information and services.
+Sqore.com (“Website”) is a part of Sqore, engaged in lead generation online and content publishing regarding various information and services.
 Sqore has its headquarters in New Jersey, USA.

 - Who is responsible for looking after your personal data?

 - Sqore. having its registered address at 221 River Street, Hoboken, NJ 07030, USA, is principally responsible for looking after your personal data (your Data Controller).
 Data Controller means the company that determines the means and purposes of processing of personal data.